azuregig/work_with_OrdnanceSurvey_data/ingest_OSMM_with_ADF/Readme.md

 <p align="center"><img src=img/lake.png width=650/></p>

 > **Bonus Tip**: Setting the compression type of the target data set (see Dataset 3 under [Assets](#assets) above) to `None` instead of to `gzip (.gz)` would unzip the ingested archives on the fly.
-In that case, ensure the parameterised filepath in the target dataset is updated to reflect the correct file extension.
+In that case, ensure the parameterised filepath in the target dataset is updated (using the @replace function), as these archives otherwise unzip to a file of the same name but without an extension.